-2.3 CRACK ISOLATION MEMBRANES
+2.2 CRACK ISOLATION MEMBRANE

-- A. General: Manufacturer's standard product that complies with ANSI A118.12 for high performance and is recommended by the manufacturer for the application indicated.
-Include reinforcement and accessories recommended by manufacturer. - B. Crack Isolation Membrane, Fluid-Applied: Liquid-latex rubber or elastomeric polymer. - 1.
-Manufacturers: Subject to compliance with requirements, provide products by one of the following:
+- A. General: Manufacturer's standard product that complies with ANSI A118.12 for high performance and is recommended by the manufacturer for the application indicated. - B. Fluid-Applied Membrane: Liquid-latex rubber or elastomeric polymer.